futuresuper/website/src/everything-we-invest-in.md

 ---
 title: "Everything We Invest In"
+summary: "And we mean everything.
+Details and all."
 description: We believe in full transparency so here is our full list of all investments.
 layout: "layouts/everything-we-invest-in.html"
 pageStyles: ["src/css/pages/everything-we-invest-in.css"]